phoenixframework/phoenix_live_view/guides/client/js-interop.md

   - `"phx-connected"` - applied when the view has connected to the server
   - `"phx-disconnected"` - applied when the view is not connected to the server
   - `"phx-error"` - applied when an error occurs on the server.
-Note, this class will be applied in conjunction with `"phx-disconnected"` if connection to the server is lost.
+Note, this class will be applied in conjunction with `"phx-loading"` if connection to the server is lost.

 All `phx-` event bindings apply their own css classes when pushed.
 For example